-Туре Window Description Weekly coaching based on at least 3 short observations per month Ongoing ~15 minute observation (or observation/review of a key performance goal or goals for non-teaching roles) May be unannounced or based on when would be best to support implementation of the action step from the prior observation.
-Observers Identify and share strengths, opportunities for growth, and a highest-leverage action step.
+Туре Window Description Weekly coaching based on at least 3 short observations per month Ongoing Shorter class observation of ~10-15 minutes (or observation/review of a key performance goal for non-teaching roles) May be unannounced or based on when would be best to support implementation of the action step from the prior observation.
+BOY Diagnostic and Goal-setting Aug - Oct Observers Identify and share strengths, opportunities for growth, and a highest-leverage action step.
 Record notes, ratings, and action steps in Whetstone for progress monitoring purposes only.
-BOY Diagnostic and Goal-setting Aug - Sept Full class observation (or full observation/review of a key performance goal or goals for non-teaching roles) Unannounced, however, the teacher will be given a one-week range in which it will occur.
+Mid-Year Evaluation Dec - Jan Longer class observation of ~30 minutes (or full observation/review of a key performance goal for non-teaching roles) Unannounced, however, the teacher will be given a one-week range in which it will occur.
 Observers Identify and share strengths, opportunities for growth, and next steps.
 Determine and share ratings with the teacher for developmental and formative purposes.
 Ratings will only be given on rubric rows that are observed.
-MOY Checkpoint Nov - Jan EOY Evaluation March - April Full class observation (or full observation/review of a key performance goal or goals for non-teaching roles) Unannounced, however, the teacher will be given a one-week range in which it will occur.
+End of Year Evaluation March - April Longer class observation of ~30 minutes (or full observation/review of a key performance goal for non-teaching roles) Unannounced, however, the teacher will be given a one-week range in which it will occur.
 Observers Identify and share strengths, opportunities for growth, and next steps.
 Determine ratings based on this point in time observation and share these ratings with teacher for developmental and evaluative purposes (e.g., the ratings "count").
-Ratings will only be given on rubric rows that are observed.
+Ratings will only be given on rubric rows that are observed. -- ---